brunofauth/MissingFertilizer/README.md

 ### Compatibility
-This plugin is compatible with Spigot 1.15+
+This plugin is compatible with Spigot 1.15+ (perhaps it is compatible with as old of a version as 1.3, but I really don't feel like testing it.
+If you want you can change the target version on src/main/resources/plugin.yml before compiling it).

+### Building it
+Import this into IntelliJ idea and press Shift+F10

 ### What about that name?